mtov/engsoftmoderna/cap2.md

 2\.
 Quais as diferenças entre XP e Scrum?

 3\.
 Times Scrum são ditos cross-funcionais e auto-organizáveis.
-Por que?
+Por quê?
      Defina esses termos.

 4\.
 Qual a diferença entre as histórias do "topo" e do "fundo" do